demisto/content/Packs/GoogleChronicleBackstory/Playbooks/playbook-ChronicleAsset_Investigation_And_Remediation_-_Chronicle_README.md

 ### Sub-playbooks
 * List Device Events - Chronicle
-* ChronicleAsset Hostname And IP Address Investigation And Remediation - Chronicle
+* Hostname And IP Address Investigation And Remediation - Chronicle

 ### Integrations
 This playbook does not use any integrations.